mpv-player/mpv/DOCS/man/options.rst

     Size of the 3D LUT generated from the ICC profile in each dimension.
     Default is 64x64x64.
 Sizes may range from 2 to 512.

-``--icc-contrast=<0-1000000|inf>``
+``--icc-force-contrast=<no|0-1000000|inf>``
-    Specifies an upper limit on the target device's contrast ratio.
+    Override the target device's detected contrast ratio by a specific value.
     This is detected automatically from the profile if possible, but for some profiles it might be missing, causing the contrast to be assumed as infinite.
 As a result, video may appear darker than intended.
+If this is the case, setting this option might help.
 This only affects BT.1886 content.
-The default of 0 means no limit if the detected contrast is less than 100000, and limits to 1000 otherwise.
-Use ``--icc-contrast=inf`` to preserve the infinite contrast (most likely when using OLED displays).
+The default of ``no`` means to use the profile values.
+The special value ``inf`` causes the BT.1886 curve to be treated as a pure power gamma 2.4 function.

 ``--blend-subtitles=<yes|video|no>``
     Blend subtitles directly onto upscaled video frames, before interpolation